dikunong/VARpedia/README.md

 #### On SOFTENG 206 VirtualBox Image ONLY

 A script file has been provided for running the JAR in the VirtualBox.
-It assumes that the JAR file has been moved out of /build/libs and into the root directory (this is so dev builds in IntelliJ and the production JAR access the same /creations folder).
+It assumes that the JAR file has been moved out of /build/libs and into the root directory.

 `./run_varpedia.sh`